Adoptive Couple v. Baby Girl: Prior to Supreme Court decision

 Coverage in the mainstream media was extensive.
 Charleston's Post and Courier ran a series of articles on the case, and the news was picked up by other media outlets.
 These included local television stations, distant television stations, Cable News Network (CNN), Fox News Channel, national magazines, U.S. News, and The New York Times.
-Additionally, Dr. Phil McGraw featured the Capobiancos on his television show in an episode that aired on October 18, 2012.
-The show immediately sparked controversy, with some Indian newspapers and internet news sources calling for a boycott of his show due to what they alleged was a one-sided attack on Native Americans.
-It has also been alleged that the mainstream media has disseminated incorrect and false information that portrayed the Capobiancos in a good light and Brown in a bad light.
+Dr. Phil McGraw featured the Capobiancos on his television show in an episode that aired on October 18, 2012.
+This sparked controversy, and some Indian newspapers and internet news sources called for a boycott of the show, due to what they saw as a one-sided attack on Native Americans.
+It has also been alleged that the mainstream media has disseminated incorrect and false information that favorably portrayed the Capobiancos and captiously characterized Brown.

-Terry Cross of the National Indian Child Welfare Association (NICWA) commented that despite all the negative press, the ICWA was needed to protect Indian children from having their tribal rights taken from them.
+Terry Cross of the National Indian Child Welfare Association (NICWA) commented that despite all of the negative press, the ICWA was needed to protect Indian children from having their tribal rights taken from them.
 He noted that a failure to comply with the ICWA was what caused the controversy in the case.
-The author of the ICWA, Senator Jim Abourezk, initially stated that this is "something totally different than what we intended at the time" but two weeks later said that the main intent of the law was to ensure that tribes had an opportunity to sign off on the adoption of tribal children.
+The author of the ICWA, Senator Jim Abourezk, initially remarked that this was "something totally different than what we intended at the time".
+However, two weeks later, Abourezk clarified that the main intent of the law was to ensure that tribes had an opportunity to sign off on the adoption of tribal children.

 Post-opinion

 After the Supreme Court decision, most media outlets stated that the Capobiancos won the case, although some correctly noted that they did not gain custody, nor receive an order of adoption.
-Some noted that even with the decision, the return of the child to the Capobiancos was not "foreordained" and that the case had to return to South Carolina state courts for additional hearings.
+Some noted that even with the decision, the return of the child to the Capobiancos was not "foreordained", and that the case had to return to South Carolina state courts for additional hearings.